chengzeyi/stable-fast/README.md

     config.enable_triton = True
 except ImportError:
     print('Triton not installed, skip')
+# NOTE:
 # CUDA Graph is suggested for small batch sizes and small resolutions to reduce CPU overhead.
 # My implementation can handle dynamic shape with increased need for GPU memory.
+# But when your GPU VRAM is insufficient or the image resolution is high,
+# CUDA Graph could cause less efficient VRAM utilization and slow down the inference.
 # If you meet problems related to it, you should disable it.
 config.enable_cuda_graph = True